Peer Support Centre: We're here to listen.

 - Training Team: This team organizes and coordinates Ongoing Role-Plays, as well as Personal Development Sessions for volunteers to improve their skills throughout the year.

 The selection process for becoming a Peer Support Centre volunteer has several steps.
 This is to ensure that our volunteers are the right fit for the service and that the service is the right fit for you!

-Group Interviews: Upon your successful application, you will be invited to attend one of our group interviews during the summer in Edmonton.
+Group Interviews: Upon your successful application, you will be invited to attend one of our virtual group interviews during the summer in Edmonton.
 These group interviews are required to be a Peer Support Centre volunteer.
-If you are out of town for the summer and cannot make a group interview, please contact us immediately.

 We will be starting groups interviews in late May.
 You will be contacted regarding sign up for group interviews in early May.

-Individual Interviews: Only selected applicants from the group interview will be asked to arrange an individual interview.
+Individual Interviews: Only selected applicants from the group interview will be asked to arrange a virtual individual interview.
 This one on one interview will last 30 to 45 minutes and will be conducted by one of our staff members.